Braniff International Airways: "When You Got It — Flaunt It"

 Under the leadership of George Lois and his advertising firm Lois, Holland Calloway, Braniff started a campaign that presented stars such as Andy Warhol, Sonny Liston, Salvador Dalí, Whitey Ford, the Playboy Bunny, and other celebrities of the time flying Braniff.
-After the End of the Plain Plane Campaign, it became one of the most celebrated marketing efforts Madison Avenue had ever produced, blending style and arrogance.
+After the End of the Plain Plane campaign, it became one of the most celebrated marketing efforts Madison Avenue had ever produced, blending style and arrogance.
 The key advertising slogan was "When you got it — flaunt it."

 Management considered the campaign a success.
-Braniff reported an 80 percent increase in business during the life of the campaign in spite of an economic downturn the following year.
+Braniff reported an 80% increase in business during the life of the campaign in spite of an economic downturn the following year.

 "Terminal of the Future" and JetRail

 Braniff opened the "Terminal of the Future" at Dallas Love Field in late December 1968 and the Jetrail Car Park people mover monorail system in April 1970.
 Both operated until January 1974.
 Jetrail was the world's first fully automated monorail system, taking passengers from remote parking lots at Love Field to the Braniff terminal.
 Braniff was a leading partner in the planning of Dallas/Fort Worth International Airport and contributed many innovations to the airline industry during this time.